 As an example, on this site, we have a slider on the home screen.
 The slider scales down or up as needed to fit the window.
 But on smaller mobile devices it does not show up.
 We do this for two reasons.
 It keeps the load time faster because these extra photos are not downloaded.
 It also is better for usability.
 The text on the photos is too small to read on the smaller devices.
 If it is no longer usable, remove it.

 Don’t forget about servers.
 If your testing reveals slow load times, make sure you check your server.
 Slower hosting companies and older servers will keep your site running in the past.
 This will only stand to hurt your site in the long run.

 It’s time to test your site

 We discussed using friends and family above.
 But you also need to know how engines like Google see your site.
-You can use sites like Think with Google to check and see how your site is doing.
+You can use sites like Google Pagespeed to check and see how your site is doing.
 It is not necessary to have a perfect score but make it the best you possibly can.
 It can only help to improve your rankings.

 In a recent ad campaign that we ran, 80% of users who saw our ad were on a mobile device.
 And 90% of the responses we got from that ad came from mobile users.
 Do not ignore a significant amount of potential customers by ignoring mobile readiness.